Interview: British-Syrian academic Ahmad Sukkar speaks on architecture education in the region

 I am also participating in extracurricular activities, including giving a lecture at the International Winter School for Postgraduate Students 2021, organised by the Sharjah International Foundation for the History of Arab and Muslim Sciences (SIFHAMS) at the University of Sharjah in collaboration with King Abdulaziz University and the University of Cologne.

 Further, I am working on implementing my online, educational, team project on socially just urban planning in Syria in collaboration with institutes and foundations specialised in distance learning and creative projects.
 My forthcoming projects also include an encyclopedic dictionary of architecture.
 As a member of the International Council on Monuments and Sites, I serve as an international expert and consultant to the committee establishing the Syrian National Committee.

 Beyond my own publications and teaching, I support and contribute to both new and well-established academic and educational initiatives in the Arab region, such as the Iraqi Journal of Architecture and Planning, for which I serve as a consultant editor and vice president of the Editorial Advisory Board.
-My opinion on heritage, art and architecture is scheduled for publication by the Syrian Researchers.
+The Syrian Researchers have published some of my opinion on heritage, art and architecture.
 I am also participating in round tables, juries, conferences and activities organised by notable universities and institute in the world.

 Constant inspiration for my work is innovative bridging of the theory-practice gap between architectural humanities, urban social sciences, ethics, activism, and technology.
 The impact is best achieved through shared experience, and thus my audiences vary according to the focus of my publications and talks; however, the majority of my publications speak to and influence those who, like myself, consider themselves students of life and citizens of the world.